Frequently Asked Questions

 1. Young plants: Begin producing fruits 12-15 months after planting.

-3. Mature plants: Three to 4-year-old plants may produce about 220 lb (100 kg) of fruit per year.
+3. Mature plants: Three to 4-year-old plants may produce about 220 lb of fruit per year.

-4. Commercial yield: Average yield per hectare ranges from 16,000 to 27,000 kg (14,275-24,090 lb per acre).
+4. Commercial yield: Average yield ranges from 14,275-24,090 lb per acre.

 5. Production waves: Plants can give about 3 waves of fruit per year, with 45-100 fruits per wave per plant.